Motamensalih/Enrollment-Magnifier/README.md

 # Enrollment Magnifier
-Analysis of the enrollment data of some universities to study the impact of the pandemic on the enrollment.
+Analysis of the enrollment data of some universities in UAE to study the impact of the pandemic on the enrollment.